MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-data-points.md

 - Values: Virtualization by using Window of 200 rows at a time

 ### Combo chart
  Uses the same strategies as column chart.
-Note that the line in the **combo chart** does not use the high density algorithm that the **line chart** uses.
+Notice that the line in the **combo chart** does not use the high density algorithm that the **line chart** uses.

 ### Custom visuals
 Can get up to 30,000 but it is up to the visual authors to indicate what strategies to use